Hortivation/getting-started/application_owners/README.md

 ### Access Tokens
 Communication to the Hub is secured using [JWT access tokens](https://jwt.io/introduction) that have to be added to the Authorization Bearer header of every request.
-After creating a datasource in the portal you'll receive a credentials file that contains the datasource UUID and a secret that are required to create and verify JWT access tokens.
+After an application is registered in the portal you'll receive a credentials file that contains a datasource UUID and a secret that are required to create and verify JWT access tokens.
 We use the [python PyJWT library](https://pyjwt.readthedocs.io/en/stable/) to create and verify these tokens.
 See example code below to create an access token that expires after 5 minutes: